-This course will explore the governance structure necessary to develop, manage, and lead a sustainable global business enterprise.
-It will analyze how the human resource management function can help organizations gain a competitive advantage and explore the impact employment law can have on profitability.
+This course explores the governance structure necessary to develop, manage, and lead a sustainable global business enterprise.
+It analyzes how the human resource management function can help organizations gain a competitive advantage and explore the impact employment law can have on profitability.